Deutschvölkischer Schutz- und Trutzbund: Symbols

 The organisation used as its symbols a blue cornflower and a swastika.
 According to the British author Peter Padfield its motto was "Wir sind die Herren der Welt!" ("We are the masters of the world!").
 However, not a single German source can be found that confirms the motto, which in fact is a verse from the song "Der mächtigste König im Luftrevier" ("The mightiest king in the skies").
 According to the German historian Ulrich Sieg, the organization's motto was Deutschland den Deutschen ("Germany for the Germans").

 Excerpt of constitution

 Here is an excerpt from its constitution:

 The Bund fights for the moral rebirth of the German people....
 It considers the pernicious and destructive influence of Jewry to be the main cause of the defeat and the removal of this influence to be necessary for the political and economic recovery of Germany, and for the salvation of German culture.

+Decline and dissolution

+Following the assassination of Foreign Minister Walther Rathenau in June 1922, the federation, some of whose members were implicated in the murder, was banned in most federal states of the republic, following the enactment of Law for the Protection of the Republic of 23 July 1922.
+Appeals of the bans were rejected, the federation never recovered its former strength and dissolved in 1924, with a significant number of members defecting to the Nazi Party and other antisemitic and Völkisch groups.